Camp Edwards Place

 Hooked on Crochet, 6th - Senior

 Crocheting is a close "cousin" to knitting.
 The big difference between the two is that when you crochet, you use only one curved hook rather than two pointed needles.
 Like knitting, crocheting is another attractive technique for turning skeins of yarn into hats, scarves, blankets and a whole lot more.
-Hey, Cinderella's only had a pumpkin turned into a carriage but you can learn how to turn yarn into a pumpkin...and other more practical things.
-Camp size: 12
+Hey, Cinderella had a godmother who turned a pumpkin into a carriage but you can learn how to turn yarn into a pumpkin...and other more practical things.

 Little Chef on the Prairie, 6th Grade - Senior